wildfly-extras/wildfly-graphql-feature-pack/README.md

 **For development purposes, one way to obtain a WildFly distribution with a snapshot of this feature pack installed is to simply build the contents of this repository.
 After building (`mvn clean install`), it will appear under build/target/wildfly-$VERSION.
 The Galleon definition of what will be included can be found in `build/pom.xml`.**

+You can also build a server by using the wildfly plugin, maybe even in `dev` mode.
+See the Quickstart for details.

 -------------